 Treasury Wine Estates Insider Transactions Over The Last Year

 In the last twelve months, the biggest single sale by an insider was when CEO, MD & Director Michael Clarke sold AU$5.7m worth of shares at a price of AU$19.14 per share.
 While the sale doesn’t make us feel confident, we do note it was conducted at a price well above the current share price, which is AU$14.18.
 So it may not shed much light on insider confidence at current levels.
 Michael Clarke was the only individual insider to sell shares in the last twelve months.
 Notably Michael Clarke was also the biggest buyer, having purchased AU$2.2m worth of shares.

 In the last twelve months insiders purchased 123.94k shares for AU$2.2m.
 On the other hand they divested 600.00k shares, for AU$11m.
 Michael Clarke sold a total of 600.00k shares over the year at an average price of AU$18.97.
 You can see the insider transactions over the last year depicted in the chart below.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).

 Over the last quarter, Treasury Wine Estates insiders have spent a meaningful amount on shares.
 Overall, 2 insiders shelled out AU$164k for shares in the company — and none sold.
 That shows some optimism about the company’s future.

-Does Treasury Wine Estates pass our checks?
+Does Treasury Wine Estates Boast High Insider Ownership?

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.